oraluben/diab/ml/Readme.md

 Required software:

-* python3
+* python 3.6
-* pip
+* pip3

 Install dependencies

-`pip install -r requirements.txt`
+`pip3 install -r requirements.txt`

 ## Prepare the data for training

 ### Export data from the app

-From the main menu, click on the export button to save train data to the sdcard.
+From the app settings, click on _"Export data"_ and authenticate to allow the app to save your glucose data for ml training

 #### Import using adb

-Enable usb debugging on your device, then eun `bash import.sh data` on your pc
+Enable usb debugging on your device, plug it in and then run `bash import.sh data` on your pc

 #### Import manually